Estimated reading time: 16 minutes

 How A Basic Credit Card Works

-- Why do we use our credit cards to pay for a purchase and the benefits?
+- Why do we use our credit cards to pay for purchases and benefits?

-In the past, he’s asked us about credit cards and why we don’t use money, so we explained it to him.
+In the past, he asked us about credit cards and why we don’t use money, so we explained it to him.